tscnlab/ReitmayerEtAl_bioRxiv_2025/README.md

 1. Data summarisation:
    * Calculate mean, standard deviation, and median of the parameters
-   * Group data by Timeframe and Scenario
+   * Group data by Timepoint and Scenario

 2. Figure generation:
    Each figure consists of two main components: